 The Company has completed further testing in response to MDEQ comments and expects to submit a revised Plan for MDEQ approval.
-The Company has not yet adopted a revised Plan, which when submitted will be subject to MDEQ comment, but management does not presently expect remediation of the site to have a material effect on its financial condition or results of operations.
+The Company has not yet adopted a revised Plan, which when submitted will be subject to MDEQ comment.
+Management cannot reasonably estimate the range of costs associated with future remediation of the site or predict whether it will have a material effect on the Company's financial condition or results of operations.